James Strachan-Davidson: Personal life

 Strachan-Davidson was devoted to his work at Balliol College and never married.
 He believed that the college should be as "wife and children" to a fellow of the college.
 He was a friend of the English author Paul Ferdinand Willert and was godfather to his daughter, Dorothy.
 He was also close to his family doctor Robert Slack whose daughter Mary was his godchild.
-He had another goddaughter, Margaret Bowlby, daughter of Henry Bowlby of Lancing College.
+He had another goddaughter, Margaret Bowlby, daughter of Henry Bowlby, headmaster of Lancing College.
 His closest friend was his contemporary, the English classical scholar Evelyn Abbott, with whom he spent most of his vacations.

 Death and legacy

 Strachan-Davidson died on 28 March 1916 due to cerebral hemorrhage caused by atherosclerosis and was buried in Holywell Cemetery in Oxford.
 A bronze tablet was placed in Balliol Chapel in his commemoration.

 He had acquired around 1500 to 1600 Greek and Roman coins during his many visits to Egypt, Italy, and Sicily.
 They mainly dated to the Macedonian, Ptolemaic, and Imperial Roman periods.
 This collection was bequeathed to Balliol College upon his death, and then given to Ashmolean Museum as per his wishes.